radiodario/classes/Design Patterns.md

 > "One or more observers are interested in the state of a subject and register their interest with the subject by attaching themselves.
 When something changes in our subject that the observer may be interested in, a notify message is sent which calls the update method in each observer.
 When the observer is no longer interested in the subject's state, they can simply detach themselves."

 ### Implementing the Observer Pattern
-The Observer pattern can be implemented with the following componenr
+The Observer pattern can be implemented with the following components
 * *Subject*: Mantains the list of observers, adds, or removes them.
 * *Observer*: Provides an update interface for objects that need to be notified of a change of state in a Subject, i.e. a function that can be called when the state thanges *callback*
 * *ConcreteSubject*: Broadcasts notifications to observers on changes of state, stores the state of ConcreteObservers.